dfelinto/blender-manual/manual/modeling/geometry_nodes/material/set_material_index.rst

    Standard geometry input.

 Selection
-   The geometries whose material index will be set.
+   The pieces of geometry whose material index will be set.

 Material Index
    The new material index.